aya49/202105_sfu_cmpt_127/labs/02/README.md

 ## Practice 04.2

-**REQUIREMENT**: Write a program `p4.2.c`. `p4.2.c` should read ASCII text from stdin, count the occurence frequency of each letter in the input, and print the normalized frequencies for each letter a-z to stdout upon reaching EOF (end of file / `ctrl-d` in shell).
-The results should be printed as one letter per line, in alphabetical order using the format produced by:

-```C
-printf("%c %.4f\n", letter, freq);
-```
+**REQUIREMENT**: Write a program `p4.2.c`.
+- INPUT: `p4.2.c` should read ASCII text from stdin.
+- BEHAVIOUR: `p4.2.c` will count the occurence frequency of each letter in the input.
     - Letters that occur zero times should not appear in the output.
     - Characters other than lower and upper case letters should be ignored.
     - Lower and upper case instances count as the same letter, e.g. 'a' and 'A' are both reported for the letter 'a' on the output.
+- OUTPUT: `p4.2.c` will print the normalized frequencies for each letter a-z to stdout upon reaching EOF (end of file / `ctrl-d` in shell).
     - The frequencies reported should sum to approximately 1 (with a little slack for accumulation of `printf` rounding errors).
+    - The results should be printed as one letter per line, in alphabetical order using the format produced by:

+```C
+printf("%c %.4f\n", letter, freq);
+```

-- By the way, you cannot implement this function by writing 26 "if" statements (1 for each letter).
+By the way, you cannot implement this function by writing 26 "if" statements (1 for each letter).
 Hint: Each letter has a numerical [ASCII](https://en.wikipedia.org/wiki/ASCII) value.
 Can this numerical value be used at all?

 **EXAMPLE**: Assume you have named your executable `p4.2.o`.
 The first two example runs show the user entering the text manually in the terminal.
 The third and fourth runs have text piped in from a file (and the middle of the alphabet is omitted from the output for brevity).
 A text file `happy_prince.txt` containing a classic story in English is provided for testing.